How to Write a Letter of Resignation

 Growth Trends for Related Jobs

+If you're planning to leave your job, you should submit a letter of resignation to notify your employer of your choice.
+The resignation letter formally lets your employer know you will no longer be working with the company.
+No matter how miserable or how wonderful your job is, it's proper to submit a letter of resignation at least two weeks before you anticipate leaving the position.
 However, it's not always easy to know what to write in your letter of resignation.
 Luckily, whether you're a teacher, in nursing or any other type of job, resignation letters generally all follow the same format.

 Resignation Letter Formatting

-- Clearly define your final day of work.
-For example, the first paragraph might say, “Please accept my resignation as head of quality control for XYX company, with a final employment date of Friday, September 17, 2046.”
+- Clearly define your final day of work in the first paragraph - For example, the first paragraph might say, “Please accept my resignation as head of quality control for XYX company, with a final employment date of Friday, September 17, 2046.”

-Finish up the formal letter by thanking both your boss and the company as a whole for the opportunities they've given you.
+- Say thank you - Finish up the formal letter by thanking both your boss and the company as a whole for the opportunities they've given you.

-Paper or Email?
+Delivering the Letter - Paper or Email?

 Kelsey Casselbury has a Bachelor of Arts in journalism from Penn State-University Park.
 She has a long career in print and web media, including serving as a managing editor for a monthly nutrition magazine and food editor for a Maryland lifestyle publication.
 She also owns an Etsy shop selling custom invitations and prints.